Carina-P/Love-Pilates/README.md

 - Not having separate pages made me **change the order of features** to satisfy what the users told me was important.

-- In the beginning I thought I would not have time to implement a part about instructors and the studio.
+- In the beginning I thought I would not have time to implement a part about **instructors and the studio**.
 But in the end I decided to implement it anyway to make the site more complete.
 I never draw any wireframes since, after talking to users, the design was simple.

 ## Design Choices